Cocaine Wars: Release

 In July 1985 it was announced Roger Corman's newly formed distribution company Concorde Pictures would team with Cinema Group to distribute films.
 Their first releases would include Club Sandwich (which became Last Resort), Cocaine Wars from Concorde, and Born American and Hollywood Vice Squad from Cinema Group.

 Reception

-A review in Miami News called the film "a mind boggling atrocity".
+A review in Miami News called the film "a mind-boggling atrocity".

-The Los Angeles Times called it "a standard low budget action film but there re a few encouraging things in it... a step up from the pits perhaps but up nonetheless."
+The Los Angeles Times called it "a standard low budget action film but there are a few encouraging things in it... a step up from the pits perhaps but up nonetheless."

 The San Francisco Examiner said it was "like bad Mexican television".

 Speaking in an interview director David Gordon Green said that if he ever made a sequel to The Pineapple Express he would like to make it like Cocaine Wars which he called: "really good.
 I’d like to do that.
 Something in South America or something hard-core."